gcallah/BookReviews/goodspeed.md

 story from volume 9 of the *Collected Works of Hayek* that was told by Joan Robinson, 40 years after the fact, which makes Hayek appear foolish.
-But he fails to mention the paragraph immediately after, where the editor, Bruce Caldwell, casts doubt out upon Robinson's story.
+But he fails to mention the paragraph immediately after, where the editor, Bruce Caldwell, casts doubt out on Robinson's story.
 The fact that, in the very brief space he devotes to (mis)explaining Hayek's theory, G chose to include this story, as well as the fact that Hayek pronounced "fluctuations" in a way the students found amusing, leads this reviewer to